lgreski/cleaningdata/README.md

 <h3 id="widevsnarrow">Commentary: Output File -- Wide vs. Narrow Tidy Format</h3>

-<h2 id="runscript"> Running the *run_analysis.R* Script </h2>
+<h2 id="runscript"> Running the run_analysis.R Script </h2>
 <h3> Prerequisites</h3>

-The *run\_analysis.R* script has been tested on two computers, each with a different operating system.
-The test case was to run the script on different computers and compare the output files produced on each computer to confirm that there were no differences in the content produced on the different computers.
+The *run_analysis.R* script has been tested on three computers, each with a different operating system.
 The scripts were tested with positive and negative test cases for the following conditions.

 * Presence of required data files, and error handling when required data files were not present
 * Presence of required R packages, and automatic loading of required packages that were not already present
 * Ability to combine the test data with the training data without causing an out of memory error on the computer